amacdexp/nfs-server-s3-support/README.md

-# Test storage options on Kyma Service
+# Test of NFS server with S3 backend

 Inspired to combine follow examples to create  NFS server with backend AWS  S3 support